greymd/egzact/README.md

 ### stairr

-Generate the patterns which are subsets of the fields.
+Generate subsets of the fields.
 Results match to the *right* side of the original input.
 In most cases, it looks *stairs*.